marvelmiles/real-time-hub/README.md

 - left classroom broadcast
 - classroom broadcast

+## NOTE

+data value specified as {} means you should pass an object of any key-value pair you set.

 to use the socket io pass auth option below to the io options

 {
 token: "logged-in-access-token"
 }

-## NOTE

-Note: data value specified as {} means you should pass an object of any key-value pair you set.

 ## ERROR HANDLING